Gilad Kariv: Knesset

 Kariv ran in the 2012 Israeli Labor Party primary elections, winning 27th place on the party's list for the 2013 Knesset election.
 The party won only 15 seats.
 In December 2014, he informed Labor Party Chairman Isaac Herzog that he would be running for a spot on the Labor list for the 2015 election.

 In January 2021, Kariv ran again in the Labor Party's primary election for the 2021 Knesset election and placed fourth on the party's slate.
 He was subsequently elected to the Knesset in 2021.
 As a Member of Knesset, he is vehemently opposed to the proposed "Police Reform" proposed by Minister of Interior, Itamar Ben Gvir.

 After the 2022 elections, resulting in the election of the 25th Knesset, Kariv was involved in merging the Meretz and Labor parties into the new party The Democrats.
 Kariv currently serves as a MK in the 25th Knesset, and heads the Committee for Immigration, Absorption, and Diaspora Affairs.
 He also serves on the National Security Committee.

 In a July 2025 letter to the IDF Chief of Staff Eyal Zamir and the Defense Minister Israel Katz, Kariv has called for the 2023 Gaza war to end, citing the need to return the hostages, the danger to IDF soldiers, and the humanitarian situation in Gaza, specifically calling out the number of Palestinian casualties, stating that thousands of Palestinian children have been killed, and mentioning the destruction of infrastructure in Gaza.

+On 30 March 2026, as the bill approving the application of the death penalty by hanging for Palestinians in the West Bank convicted of terrorism was passed 62-48 in the Knesset, Kariv argued against the bill because of its allowance for the application of the death penalty in cases without a unanimous verdict, and because of its being proscribed by international law, saying that it risked turning soldiers and prison staff into “war criminals against their will.”

+In May 2026, in a speech at the Knesset, Gilad Kariv accused Prime Minister Benjamin Netanyahu of exaggerating military achievements and misrepresenting the security situation for political purposes.
+He said claimed successes against Hezbollah have not lasted, and that Israel continues to face ongoing security threats, including drone attacks and casualties.
+Kariv also said the government has failed to properly address threats from Hamas and Hezbollah, and that Israel remains under pressure across multiple fronts, including Gaza, Lebanon, and Iran.
+He further argued that Israel is in a weaker diplomatic position and has been sidelined in some international negotiations, while internal divisions within Israeli society continue to deepen.

+In The Democrats primary elections held on 20 July 2026, ahead of the 2026 Israeli legislative election, Kariv came in at number three on the slate.